- Cancer, sex, and sexuality

 Radiation to the pelvic area often affects a woman’s sex life.
 If the ovaries get a large radiation dose, they may stop working.
 Sometimes this is just for a short period of time, but often it’s permanent.

 If a woman has already gone through menopause, she may notice little or no change.
 This is because her ovaries have already stopped making hormones.
 But if she hasn’t reached menopause, radiation may cause sudden menopause with hot flashes and vaginal dryness.
-These problems are discussed in the section called “Dealing with sexual problems.”
+These problems are discussed in “Dealing with sexual problems.”

 Young women who get smaller doses of pelvic radiation, as they might during treatment for Hodgkin disease, may start to menstruate again as their ovaries heal.
-But with larger doses of radiation therapy, like those used for cervical cancer, the damage is almost always permanent.
+But with larger doses of radiation therapy, such as those used for cervical cancer, the damage is almost always permanent.
 Women who get radiation to the pelvis often become infertile.
 But no matter what the radiation dose, women younger than 50 should talk with their doctors before stopping birth control since it may be possible to become pregnant.

 During radiation, tissues in the treatment area get pink and swollen, and may look sunburned.
 A woman’s vagina may feel tender during radiation treatment and for a few weeks afterward.
 As the irritation heals, scarring may occur.
 The thick walls of the vagina may become fibrous and tough.
 This means the walls might not stretch out as much during sexual excitement and activity.